biometricITC/cPP-biometrics/3_ProtectionProfile/Bio cPP.md

 FIA\_MBV\_EXT.2 Quality of biometric samples for mobile biometric verification requires the TSF to use samples of sufficient quality.
-FIA\_MBV\_EXT.3 Presentation attack detection for mobile biometric verification requires the TSF to prevent presenation attacks.
+FIA\_MBV\_EXT.3 Presentation attack detection for mobile biometric verification requires the TSF to prevent presenation attacks during the mobile biometric verification.

 #### Management: FIA\_MBV\_EXT.1
 The following actions could be considered for the management functions in FMT: